LeonardoViotti/lightning-seminar-cooking/Brazilian food - Sep 2020/caipirinha.md

  - 1 cup of ice cubes.

 ## Kitchen appliances
- - A cocktail shaker or thick glass
+ - Cocktail shaker or thick glass.
- - A pestle
+ - Pestle or wood spoon.

 ## Preparation
- 1. Cut of the bottom and top parts of the limes and quarter them.
+ 1. Cut off the bottom and top parts of the limes and quarter them.
  2. Remove tha white strip in the middle.
- 3. In the glass squeeze and drop the lime quarters.
- 4. Smash and mix the lime and sugar.
+ 3. In the glass, squeeze and drop the lime quarters.
+Smash and mix with sugar.
- 5. Add ice and cachaça.
+ 4. Add ice, cachaça, and server